exp0nent/Kaggle_Practice/Rock_and_Mine_Prediction/README.md

 🪨 Rock vs Mine Detection using Logistic Regression

-This project uses machine learning (Logistic Regression) to classify sonar signals as either Rock (R) or Mine (M) based on data collected from sonar signals reflected off various objects.
+This project uses Machine Learning (Logistic Regression) to classify sonar signals as either Rock (R) or Mine (M) based on reflected sonar signal data.

-📘 Project Overview
+📘 Overview

-The goal of this project is to build a binary classification model that can predict whether an object detected by sonar is a rock or a metal mine.
+The Sonar Dataset contains 208 samples of sonar readings collected from rocks and metal mines.
-We use the Sonar dataset, which contains 208 samples with 60 numerical features representing energy levels at different frequencies.
+Each sample has 60 numeric features, representing the energy levels of sonar signals at different frequencies.
+The final column (label) represents whether the object is a Rock (R) or a Mine (M).

+This project builds and trains a Logistic Regression model to predict the object type based on these sonar readings.

-📂 Dataset
+📂 Dataset Information
+Property	Description

-Dataset Name: Sonar Dataset (from UCI Machine Learning Repository)
+Dataset Name	Sonar Dataset
+Source	UCI Machine Learning Repository

-File: Sonar data.csv
+File Used	Sonar data.csv

-Shape: 208 rows × 61 columns
+Rows	208
+Columns	61

-Columns 0–59 → numerical features (sonar readings)
+Features	Columns 0–59 (numeric sonar readings)

-Column 60 → label (R for Rock, M for Mine)
+Target Label	Column 60 (R for Rock, M for Mine)
 ⚙️ Project Workflow
-1️⃣ Importing Required Libraries import pandas as pd import numpy as np import matplotlib.pyplot as plt
+1️⃣ Import Required Libraries
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt